 “It’s true,” Rae said solemnly.
 “They were so mean.”
 Then she bursts into laughter as well.

 Rae and I picked out new hats and we headed back onto the “mean” streets of Dublin.
 I protectively clutched my hat’s braids until we got back to the B&B that night.

-An hour after the parade ended, hat #2 got stolen, this time by a group of tween girls.
-I decided to give up on having a hat hat.
+But…an hour after the parade ended, hat #2 got stolen, this time by a group of tween girls.
+I decided to give up on having a hat for the rest of festivities.

 The parade ending also meant it was time to party and we headed to the bars of downtown Dublin.
-The rest of the night passed in a crazy haze of crowded bars, green necklaces, Guinness beer, crowded dance floors, Irish Car Bombs, men fighting in the streets, a lot of laughter, and people running around in Leprechaun costumes.
+The rest of the night passed in a crazy haze of crowded bars, green necklaces, Guinness beer, crowded dance floors, Jameson shots, men fighting in the streets, a lot of laughter, and people running around in Leprechaun costumes.